Morning, Thursday, 6th December 2018

 THIS EVENT IS CPD CERTIFIED

-This timely seminar will be an opportunity for key stakeholders, policymakers and regulators to assess latest thinking on improving inclusion in the UK screen sector - both on and off-screen.
+This seminar will examine latest developments in improving inclusion and diversity in the UK screen sector - both on and off-screen.